Sitemap

 In a product-based organization, designers are distributed into product teams.
 These teams — sometimes “pods”, “squads” or “scrum teams” — support a particular product or product area indefinitely.
 They exist independently of organizational silos and have minimal dependencies on others from outside of the team.
 Product teams tend to be more conceptually aligned with agile practices.

-Reality doesn’t always break down cleanly into one of these two categories, but it’s still a useful dichotomy to consider.
+Reality doesn’t always break down cleanly into one of these two categories, but it’s still a useful dichotomy.

 Now, let’s say that you’re a designer in an organization that already has partial product teams.